 RECYCLED CLAIM STANDARD

-Textile Exchange's Recycled Claim Standard (RCS) aims to increase the level of recycled materials used in textile products.
-For a product to be labeled with the RCS, each stage of production is required to be certified, beginning at the recycling stage and ending at the brand.
+The Recycled Claim Standard (RCS) of Textile Exchange aims to increase the use of recycled materials in textile products.
+For a product to be awarded the RCS, each stage of the supply chain must be independently certified, from the recycling stage of raw materials through to the brand.

 The Recycled Claim Standard Blended (RCS Blended) is applicable to all products that contain at least 5% recycled material.

-The Recycled Claim Standard 100 (RCS 100) applies to products containing 95% or more recycled material.
+The Recycled Claim Standard 100 (RCS 100) applies to products with 95% or more recycled material.

 RESPONSIBLE ANIMAL FIBERS